-1. At 60 days past due, the issuing financial institution may suspend the account from accepting new charges.
+1. At 60 days past due, the issuing financial institution will suspend the account from accepting new charges.

-2. Between 90 and 120 days past due, the issuing financial institution may close the account permanently.
+2. Between 90 and 120 days past due, the issuing financial institution will close the account permanently.
 Once an account has been closed, it may not be reinstated.

-3. The issuing financial institution may send a demand letter to the cardholder requesting payment in full within 30 days.
+3. The issuing financial institution will send a demand letter to the cardholder requesting payment in full within 30 days.

-4. Over 120 days past due, the issuing financial institution may refer seriously delinquent accounts to collection agencies for further collections, which may include credit bureau reporting.
+4. Over 120 days past due, the issuing financial institution will refer seriously delinquent accounts to collection agencies for further collections, which may include credit bureau reporting.

-5. At 210 days past due, the account is considered “charged off” and the issuing financial institution may deduct the amount from the university’s rebate which will be recovered from the cardholder in accordance with applicable payroll rules and in consultation with human resources.
+5. At 210 days past due, the account is considered “charged off” and the issuing financial institution will deduct the amount from the university’s rebate which will be recovered from the cardholder in accordance with applicable payroll rules and in consultation with human resources.